TechGrounds-Cloud8/cloud8-QuincyTjia/project1_0/Documents/Assumptions document.md

 I assumed that the customers are from the same country as mine.
 Based on this I made some choices for region.
 I choose to deploy my VPC's in the eu-central-1 region because that region is close to my own living place (latency).
 I could have chosen eu-west-1 which is also quite close by and is cheaper for EC2 usage, but I remained by my decision to use the Frankfurt region because I think latency is important for now.

-I have made two AZ's per VPC, but all the instances are deployed in AZ a.
-I choose for this because in my opinion it isn't necessary to deploy it in two different AZ's.
-If a AZ would have a downtime, you cannot login or use the webserver.
-So I choose to deploy everything in one AZ.
+The webserver is deployed in AZ-a, and the ASG is deployed in AZ-a but could also be deployed in b and c when there is a high load.
+The managmenet sever is deployed in AZ-a.

 ## Instances

-The types of instances I used are the one which are the default ones.
+The types of instances I used are the t3.nano.

 ## Encryption